 No proper seller would demand payment when you haven’t even seen the inside of the house.

-The same goes if the seller constantly reschedules, or finds ways to excuse themselves out of the meeting.
+The same goes for if the seller constantly reschedules, or finds ways to excuse themselves out of the meeting.
 Be sure to trust only legitimate sellers.

 Buying Below Market Value